 When you're visiting a community where much of the population adheres to a traditional indigenous lifestyle, take a cue from them and get out on the land.
 Fort Good Hope has dozens of trails that lead to good berry-picking and trapping areas -- just don't expect a local to share their secret spots!
 Try the Old Baldy Trail, a 5 km network which will take you up to the top of a long esker and provide you with a stunning view of the area.
 For a longer trek, the 20 km Rapids Trail will take you along the banks of the Mackenzie River to Tsintu River, also known as Bluefish Creek.
 Or take a stroll along the Fred Kelly Express Ski Trail, named for one of the NWT's first Olympians.
 Fred Kelly was a cross-country skier in the 1972 Olympics in Japan.

 The Mackenzie River, though mighty, is not known for its whitewater.
 Just the opposite in fact.
 Canada's longest river rolls along at a rather leisurely pace, with the exception of the Ramparts.
 Just south of Fort Good Hope, the Mackenzie narrows from 2 km wide to just over 100 m as it rushes by the 40-metre limestone clifs of the Ramparts.
 For this reason, Fort Good Hope's traditional name is Radeyilikoe -- "Where the Rapids Are."

 The real showstopper in Fort Good Hope is this 19th century Gothic Revival style church.
-Built between 1865 and 1885, designated a National Historic Site in 1977, Our Lady of Good Hope is the oldest permanent structure in Northern Canada.
+Built between 1865 and 1885, designated a National Historic Site in 1977, Our Lady of Good Hope is one of the oldest permanent structures in Northern Canada.
 The church was designed and built by Oblate missionaries with a stunning interior of murals painted by Father Emile Petitot in the 1870s.
 It is an absolute must-see.